Home

 • Haplogroup Q3 is the only lineage strictly associated with native American populations.
 This haplogroup is defined by the presence of the M3 mutation (also known as SY103).
 This mutation occurred on the Q lineage 8-12 thousand years ago as the migration into the Americas was underway.
 There is some debate as to on which side of the Bering Strait this mutation occurred, but it definitely happened in the ancestors of the Native American peoples.

-• Haplogroup R1a is believed to have originated in the Eurasian Steppes north of the Black and Caspian Seas.
-This lineage is believed to have originated in a population of the Kurgan culture, known for the domestication of the horse (approximately 3000 B.C.E.).
-These people were also believed to be the first speakers of the Indo-European language group.
-This lineage is currently found in central and western Asia, India, and in Slavic populations of Eastern Europe.
+• Haplogroup R1a is believed to have originated in the Eurasian Steppes south of Siberia 20kya.
+These people were believed to be the first speakers of the Indo-European language group, formed in 4th-3rd mill.
+BC the N.Pontic refuge by the refugees from the Kurgan carnage.
+This lineage is currently found in central and western Asia, India, among Türkic populations, and in Slavic populations of Eastern Europe.

 Genetic Diversity of mtDNA